 One of the most obvious things about me when people see me is that I am a very artsy person.
 In both style and….just how I am.
 While, yes, I am a civil engineering major, I still have an extensive arts background and miss participating in the arts very much.
 They have been a part of my life for as long as I can remember and, sometimes, I use them to communicate with others instead of words.
-As far as what arts I can do, here’s a list of what I’ve done in my meager 21 years of being alive on this planet we call home:
+As far as what arts I can do, here’s a list of what I’ve done in the small amount of years I've spent being alive on this planet we call home:

 • The biggest is music in general.
 I’ve been reading sheet music my entire life almost and have been singing for almost as long.
 I also play some piano, handbells, and steel drums.
 Music = life for me…going without my headphones and iPod is torture because I’ll just have songs playing in my head anyway, but only bits and pieces.

 • The next biggest, and one that I miss, is dancing.
 I started dancing when I was three years old and danced all the way to the beginning of my senior year in high school (with the exception of one year/summer that I took off to try my hand at rhythmic gymnastics).
 All totaled up, I practiced ballet and tap for 14 years, jazz for 10 years (not allowed to start until you’re 7 years old), pointe for 4 years, modern and lyrical and improvisation (known as improv) for 3 years, random little bits and pieces of random multi-cultural dances (like Chinese ribbon dancing and hoedowns-otherwise known as line dancing), and Irish step dancing for a summer.
 I say that I have “experience” in all of these, and that’s true, but it’s been over four years since I was last in a formal dance class and for some of these forms it’s been more than that, so I don’t necessarily remember it all.
 However, if shown the steps again, muscle memory would likely kick in.